eltiare/supercal/README.md

 Supercal!
 =========

 Supercal is small but mighty calendar React component.
-It relies on `fecha` `time-dial` and `holder` - the latter two which are currently included in this codebase but will be extracted out to another module in the near future.
-If you're interested in further reducing your download footprint, look into `preact` and `preact-compat`.
+It relies on `fecha`, `time-dial`, and `react-arise`.
+If you're interested in further reducing your download footprint, look into`preact` and `preact-compat`.

 This code is copyrighted by Jeremy Nicoll and licensed MIT.